Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Conclusion and Outlook

 We have presented an Uncertainty-aware Trajectory Prediction framework with distributional diffusion, which simulates the complex pedestrians' movements with a flexible diffusion model, and predicts uncertain future locations with explicit bi-variate Gaussian distributions, respectively.
 While the distributional diffusion approximates the true denoising process that steadily improves confidence about future movement, the explicit predictive distributions of locations preserve inherent individual uncertainty that should not be eliminated.
 By doing so, we can even bypass expensive sampling of diffusion models with deterministic accelerated means which previous models cannot.

-\textbf{Limitation}.
+\textbf{Outlook}.
 UPDD requires careful choices for hybrid sampling with both diffusion and bi-variate Gaussian.
 While sampling from the explicit Gaussian can accelerate the process, the quality of generations depends on the outcome of reverse diffusion.
 It is worth exploring how to strike the right balance between efficiency and effectiveness.
+At the same time, in the field of trajectory prediction, utilizing social information effectively while eliminating interference remains a current challenge.
+In the future, we plan to continue our efforts in effectively addressing trajectory prediction and more general sequence prediction problems using diffusion models.
+Our aim is to make optimal use of guiding information and enhance the efficiency of generative models.